 Government & Military

-As for a military, the Ovri had no need for one aside from a group known as "The Spears", a well-trained task group trained in dealing with violence and danger.
-They started as the ones who kept roads clear of bandits and wild beasts, then they became the police force.
-When they encountered their first alien race, they were restructured into several new branches.
-The Spears remained the police force, but there was also the new groups known as "The Fist" and "Threat Management".
-The Fist was the direct military, trained troops with genetic modification for tougher hides upon enlisting.
-Their job was to deal with battles that The Spears were not equipped for.
-Threat Management was the covert operations portion.
-Often comprised of highly modified individuals, they were created to infiltrate and eliminate targets; they would be deployed before or during conflicts to eliminate leaders or major threats.
+As for a military, the Ovri had no prevalent need for one aside from a fleet known as "the Spears", a well-trained task group trained in dealing with violence and danger.
+They started as the ones who kept roads clear from bandits and wild beasts, then they became the police force.
+When they encountered their first alien race, they were restructured into several new divisions.
+The Spears remained the police force, but there was also new division trained as direct military - troops with genetic modification for tougher hides.
+Eventually, The Spears also developed a covert operations division.
+Often comprised of highly modified individuals, they were created to infiltrate and eliminate targets.
+They would be deployed before or during conflicts to eliminate leaders or major threats.
 They mastered sabotage, toxins, and stealth.
 They would never fight face to face, always laying traps or performing ranged kills.

 Ovri medical studies had different focuses than those of the Federation.
 Implants and trauma treatment were a very low priority and not well researched, while biomechanics, genetics, and other similar fields were excelled in.
 Most genetic diseases were mapped out and rectified.